Complete or Correct Your 2024-25 FAFSA/ CASFA Today!

 • SAI - Student Aid Index, calculated by the information provided on your FAFSA.

-• Student Type - Some programs are for first-time students (have never taken courses from a community college or four -year), transfer students (students who have attended an institution but are changing to a new institution) or continuing/current students already a student at a community college or four -year.
+• Student Type - Some programs are for first-time students (have never taken courses from a community college or four -year institution), transfer students (students who have attended an institution but are changing to a new institution) or continuing/current students already a student at a community college or four -year institution.

-• Ongoing Requirements - what steps do you need to take to make sure you continue to qualify for the program.
+• Ongoing Requirements - The steps you need to take to continue to qualify for the program.
 Each institution is different, so it is important to ask a staff member (financial aid advisor, admissions counselor, or academic advisor)

 Additional Resources – Even if you do not qualify for an institutional promise program, there are other financial resources available.
 The most important step you can take is to complete your FAFSA or CASFA!
 These applications are secure, safe and FREE for everyone.
 Completing these applications will help you gain access to grants, scholarships, and other forms of financial support.